microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Remove-MgEducationClassTeacherByRef.md

 # Remove-MgEducationClassTeacherByRef

 ## SYNOPSIS
-Remove teacher from an educationClass.
+Remove a teacher from an educationClass.
+This API is available in the following national cloud deployments.

 ## SYNTAX